The Hyperscale Lottery: How State-Space Models Have Sacrificed Edge Efficiency: Experiments

 Figure~\ref{fig:roofline} visualizes these diverging priorities.
 In the left panel (edge prefill, $B=1$), throughput decreases from Mamba-1 to Mamba-3.
 In the right panel (hyperscale decode, $B \gg 1$), the trajectory reverses: Mamba-3's higher operational intensity pays off.
-The architectural evolution from Mamba-1 to Mamba-3 is not an improvement along a single axis, but rather a deliberate reorientation toward a different deployment regime entirely.
+The architectural evolution from Mamba-1 to Mamba-3 represents a re-targeting toward a different deployment regime rather than a uniform improvement.
 While edge batch sizes may grow beyond $B=1$ in agentic or multi-application scenarios, $B=1$ remains the critical design point for latency-sensitive applications such as physical AI and AR/VR, where batching improves aggregate throughput but not per-request latency.

-Crucially, the $+28\%$ latency penalty observed at 880M parameters is not static: it worsens as models shrink.
+Crucially, the $+22\%$ latency penalty observed at 880M parameters is not static: it worsens as models shrink.
 Dense projection operations scale quadratically with model dimension ($\propto D_{\text{model}}^2$), while state-update operations scale only linearly ($\propto D_{\text{model}}$).
 Shrinking a model for edge deployment therefore disproportionately increases the relative contribution of state-update latency to total inference time, amplifying the cost of Mamba-3's MIMO overhead.
-As illustrated in Figure~\ref{fig:scaling}, the latency penalty increases to $+48\%$ for a 15M parameter model.
+As illustrated in Figure~\ref{fig:scaling}, the latency penalty increases to $+48\%$ for a 15M-parameter model.